Effective date: 10 March 2021

 What they can’t see:

-- The worldviews, sexual orientation, ethnic/racial identifications, ability status, and position levels of any individual respondent, whether or not they have completed the survey anonymously
+- Respondent’s answers, whether or not they have completed the survey anonymously

-- The names or email addresses of any respondents who have chosen to complete the survey anonymously
+- The names of any respondents who have chosen to complete the survey anonymously

-- Team-level results for teams within the organisation in which more than 10 people have responded
+- Team-level results for teams within the organisation in which less than 10 people have responded

 What can Diversity Atlas see?